sankeert1999/Virtual-Orientation-Tools-VOTj/README.md

     - #### <ins> Selecting the annotation mode </ins>
       User would be prompted with a window to select the annotation mode (only for images with dimensionality > 3).
       There are two annoation mode Single-Slice-Annotation and Multi-Slice-Annotation.

       - ##### **Single-Slice-Annotation**
-        **Single-Slice-Annotation** is ideal when you want to align a single slice of your input image.
-This mode is useful in various situations.
-For example, if you have a 3D stack with multiple Z slices and want to align the entire stack based on a single annotated slice, this mode allows you to annotate that specific slice (typically the most focused one).
+        This option lets you annotate a single slice (e.g of a Z-stack or multi-channel image) and the tool will align the full stack based on this single annotation.

       - ##### **Multi-Slice Annotation**
-        **Multi-Slice-Annotation**, on the other hand, allows you to annotate multiple slices to achieve image alignment.
-This mode is beneficial when your image data is more complex.
-For instance, if you have a 5D stack containing 3 channels, 10 slices, and 20 timepoints, choosing
+        **Multi-Slice-Annotation**, on the other hand, allows you to annotate multiple slices, typically suited for timelapse where each timepoint is aligned separately (with any number of Z-slices and channels).
-        **Multi-Slice-Annotation** lets you select both the channel and the slice number to annotate across all timepoints.
-The tool then aligns the image based on this comprehensive annotation across the specified slices, ensuring precise alignment even in complex 5D datasets.
+        A single slice in each timepoint is annotated (you choose which timepoint and Z-slice to use).
+        The "substacks" (Z and/or multi-channel) at each timepoint are then aligned separately based on this timepoint-specific annotation.

       These two annotation modes provide you with the flexibility to align images efficiently based on your specific image characteristics and alignment requirements.
 In essence, through annotation, you create a mask file that guides the